 Pictured Rocks Hiking: Chapel Falls and Beach

-Welcome to Pictured Rocks National Seashore.
+Welcome to the Pictured Rocks National Seashore.
 A scenic playground for your next Northern Michigan day or weekend trip.
 Positioned in Michigan’s Upper Peninsula, Pictured Rocks is one of the most gorgeous landscapes you can visit in the United States at any time of the year.
-Pictured Rocks has a plethora of hiking routes but for this piece we will focus on Chapel Falls and Beach.
+Pictured Rocks has a plethora of hiking routes but for this piece we will focus on Pictured Rocks hiking trail to Chapel Falls and Beach.

-Pictured Rocks is located in Michigan’s Upper Peninsula.
-The major city near Pictured Rocks is Munising.
+Pictured Rocks National Lakeshore is located in Michigan’s Upper Peninsula.
+One of the major cities near Pictured Rocks is Munising.
 Munising is one of the most interesting cities in the UP with activities galore and a great city to base yourself for any adventure.

 Getting to Chapel Falls… from Munising